ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 The processor can use pio_sm_put_blocking(pio, sm, 1) and pio_sm_put_blocking(pio, sm, 0) to push data directly into the state machine’s TX FIFO to turn on LED or turn off LED.
 7. What role does the pioasm “assembler” play in the example, and how does this interact with CMake?<br>
 The assembler will change a ".pio" file to some static variables describing the program and a method which configures a PIO state machine based on user parameters, and the directives in the actual PIO program.
 CMake support the converte process from "human language" to "machine language".

+## 3.3 Photos or scans of your annotated code printouts